CommanderGL/CrossScar.js/README.md

 # CrossScar

-CrossScar is a small API with a huge potental.
+CrossScar is a small FrameWork with a huge potental.

-I think it is best that users of this API look into the code to learn CrossScars functions.
+I think it is best that users of this FrameWork look into the code to learn CrossScars functions.